 Brian Eno, Aphex Twin, and Boards of Canada are just a few of the amazing artists on Warp’s roster.
 A true gem when it comes to experimental, electronic music, Warp Records was founded in 1989.
 They have brought forth many artists (past and present) that changed the game in electronic music.
 Personally, I think they might have the best collection of artists, and never cease to amaze me!

 Now we have learned about the history, similarities and differences of major and indie labels.
 But how do I get to be represented on one of these amazing labels, you ask?
 Stay with me!

 How To Connect With A Good Music Label

 Congratulations, you have been promoted from artist to salesperson!
 Just kidding…

 It doesn’t make much sense to reach out to a Jazz label with your Metal album, does it?
-So, get your research done prior to wildly contacting any label A&R. You can find all the labels online, so make sure to listen to their catalogue.
+So, get your research done prior to wildly contacting any label A&R. You can find all the labels online, so make sure to listen to their catalog.

 Start with large companies.
 They might be harder to get into than the smaller labels, but it is well worth a try.
 Go through the list mentioned above and work your way down.
-If you have narrowed down the right labels down for your music, find out who is in charge of Artist and Repertoire (A&R).
+If you have narrowed down the right labels for your music, find out who is in charge of Artist and Repertoire (A&R).
 A&R’s decide which artists get a chance to be on their roster and which don’t.
 Find out their names and email addresses so you don’t have to send your preciously crafted email and music to the generic email address.
 If you have an EPK, send it over too!